WenzyWong/bacNeo/README.md

     Thank you for downloading bacNeo!

-    The tool is developped for predicting bacteria-derived neoantigens
+    The tool is developed for predicting bacteria-derived neoantigens

     bacNeo contains five modules, please check the usage down below